-5. Health professions licensees - Expenditure authority is provided for the DOH to implement the provisions of House Bill 1003 (health professions licensees).
+5. Health Professions Licensees - Expenditure authority is provided for the Department of Health (DOH) to implement the provisions of House Bill 1003 (health professions licensees).
 The DOH will respond to complaints regarding licensed healthcare providers disqualified by the Department of Social & Health Services (DSHS) from having unsupervised access to vulnerable adults.
 (Health Professions Account-State)

-6. Board of denturists - Expenditure authority is provided for the DOH to implement Substitute House Bill 1270 (board of denturists).
+6. Board of Denturists - Expenditure authority is provided for the DOH to implement Substitute House Bill 1270 (board of denturists).
 The DOH will adopt rules to change licensing and disciplinary authorities from the DOH Secretary to the Board of Denturists.
 (Health Professions Account-State)